-The technological progress we have witnessed in the recent years has impacted our lives notably, which has originated the fourth industrial revolution: 3D printing, incredible progress in robotics, process automation, IoT and IIoT, etc.
+The technological progress we have witnessed in recent years has impacted our lives notably.
+Some mechanical engineering projects, combined with other technologies, have favored the rise of the fourth industrial revolution: 3D printing, incredible progress in robotics, process automation, IoT and IIoT, etc.

 Undoubtedly, the field which contributed the most to this technological progress was Mechanical Engineering.